hgeri95/async-spring-security-demo/README.md

  }
 }
 ```
-The service with the async method.
+The service with the async method is the following.
 ```java
 @Service
 @Slf4j